UNMC-CRANE/AMIA_November_2022/README.md

 12) Regenstrief and SNOMED International joint work agreement. https://loinc.org/collaboration/snomed-international/

-**For more information, please visit our previous AMIA Workshop from the 2022 AMIA Clinical Informatics Conference here: https://github.com/UNMC-CRANE/AMIA_Workshop_May_2022.
+**For more information, please visit our previous AMIA Workshop from the 2022 AMIA Clinical Informatics Conference [here](https://github.com/UNMC-CRANE/AMIA_Workshop_May_2022).
 This workshop - "Introduction to semantic interoperability; Top-level ontologies for the US domain" - covered terminology management from across the medical spectrum, including SDoH data elements.
-Specific content relevant to attendees can be found here: https://unmc-crane.github.io/AMIA_Workshop_May_2022/interoperable-use-cases-for-vitals-clinical-assessments-nursing-assessments-and-social-determinants-of-health.html#social-determinants-of-health-sdoh.**
+Specific content relevant to attendees can be found [here](https://unmc-crane.github.io/AMIA_Workshop_May_2022/interoperable-use-cases-for-vitals-clinical-assessments-nursing-assessments-and-social-determinants-of-health.html#social-determinants-of-health-sdoh).**